 When you're travelling, you're likely to be doing more walking than usual.
 You may also be sitting in an uncomfortable position, unable to get up, for longer than usual.
 If you have 'as needed' medication to take when you have pain, you might consider taking it regularly on travelling days, rather than waiting until you're in discomfort.

-If you have osteoarthritis, you may use a walking stick, knee brace, or possibly a walking frame.
-A foldable walking stick may be easier to travel with, especially if you don't use it all the time.
 You may use a pillow for support for a painful joint – an inflatable version would take up less room in your packing.
 Do remember that while you can take a walking frame through airport security, it's worth contacting the airport in advance.
 Whether or not you'll be able to take your frame into the aircraft cabin will depend on the airline's policy.

-Dress for success
+Dress for Success

 Tight or uncomfortable clothing can make joint discomfort worse – opt for stretchy or loose clothes.
 The opposite is true for shoes – even if you want to dress up while you're away, make sure you have well-fitting shoes with good ankle support while you're travelling or walking.
 Look for shoes with well-padded insoles to reduce pressure on your joints.
 Practical rather than glamorous is definitely the order of the day where footwear is concerned.

-Don't skimp on sleep
+Don't Skimp on Sleep

 While your routine is bound to be different on holiday, you should always build in time for sleep.
 If your pain is eased by resting your knee on a pillow, ask the hotel to provide extra or take your own.

-Many people with osteoarthritis get relief from hot or cold packs – find a travel version to take with you.
-Warm water can help ease joint pain, so it's worth seeing if you can find a hotel that has a sauna or hot tub.
-Even if you can't, build in time at the end of the day for a warm bath – check with your hotel if they're offering a bath rather than a shower in your room.
+Many people with osteoarthritis get relief from hot or cold packs and ice packs – find a travel version to take with you or pack some hand warmers.
+Warm water can help ease arthritis pain, so it’s worth seeing if you can find a hotel that has a sauna or hot tub.

-Pace yourself
+Pace Yourself

-Exercise is a crucial part of keeping your joints mobile, strengthening your muscles, and avoiding increased stiffness.
-However, you don't want to ruin your holiday by overdoing it.
-Plan any trips to include plenty of breaks and don't be unrealistic about what you can manage.
-Bear in mind that walking on the flat is likely to put less strain on your joints than very uneven surfaces – so while you do want to stay active, you might want to take the cable car rather than climbing up the side of the mountain for the view.
+Plan any trips to include plenty of breaks and don’t be unrealistic about what you can manage, allow yourself extra time if needed.
+Bear in mind that walking on the flat is likely to put less strain on your joints than on very uneven surfaces – so while you want to stay active, you might want to take the cable car rather than climb up the side of the mountain for the view.

 Rated Excellent